71/Cometary/README.md

 You now have the required dependencies, but nothing much will change.
 You need to either [install an extension](#installing-existing-extensions), or [make your own](#making-your-own-extension).

+> **Note**:
+> To build your own extension, the analyzer is not required, but Cometary will not be executed on your extension.

 ## Installing existing extensions
 Some existing extensions can be found in the "[src](./src)" directory, and installed through the NuGet package manager.
 Please consult their respective READMEs to learn how to install and use them.